codyiscoder/NoClipBananaOS/README.md

 # No Clip
 haha noclip
 # How to use
-Y is NoClip
+Press 'y' on your controller to use noclip.
 # Requirments
-Utilla
+- Utilla

-BananaOS
+- BananaOS
 # Credits
 Thanks to Veloc1ty for teaching me ho to make this!
+Fixed by Cody :3